 A million thanks to our friends Nick and Carla Botner.
 Their gift is immeasurable.

 We are working on the inventory of trees, recording name of variety, date grafted, rootstock used and the location of the source material.
 We plan on using a scanning mechanism and type of barcode system to identify each tree in the orchard, making available all the data entered for each tree.

 Many of us share Nick's enthusiasm for collecting fruit tree varieties.
 We are turning our passion into a permanent conservancy of tree fruits, for their genetic testing and research, and, most importantly, for their preservation.

-Using the cloned Botner collection as a beginning, Temperate Orchard Conservancy will continue to collect fruit tree specimens that grow in the temperate climate zones of the United Sates and in other temperate areas of the world.
+Using the cloned Botner collection as a beginning, Temperate Orchard Conservancy continues to collect fruit tree specimens that grow in the temperate climate zones of the United States and in other temperate areas of the world.